Colorado-State-University-CMB/CM580A3-Intro-to-qCMB-2023/09_commandline/Readme.md

  - **How?**
 I'll show you.
  - **When?**
 Right now.
-(It existed before GUIs).
+(Also, it existed before GUIs).
  - **Who?**
 You: the biologist, analyzer of data, the user of open source.
  - **Where?**